tjj9020/kinable/PROJECT_PLAN.md

         *   Store provider endpoint latency and availability metrics by region
         *   Design configuration schema to support region-specific settings
     *   **Definition of Done (Initial)**:
+        *   Abstraction layer for multiple providers is in place.
+        *   Unit tests (using mocks for OpenAI SDK and DynamoDB) for `OpenAIModelProvider` and `ConfigurationService` pass.
-        *   `/v1/chat` endpoint successfully returns AI responses from a single provider
+        *   **Pending**: `/v1/chat` endpoint successfully returns AI responses using the real OpenAI API via the updated `OpenAIModelProvider`.
-        *   Complete abstraction layer that will support multiple providers
-        *   Configuration management system ready for future providers
+        *   **Pending**: Configuration management system uses the actual `ProviderConfiguration` DynamoDB table, not mock data, via the updated `ConfigurationService`.
-        *   Unit tests validate both current functionality and extensibility
+        *   **Pending**: API keys are retrieved from AWS Secrets Manager by the `OpenAIModelProvider`.
+        *   **Pending**: Integration tests confirm real API communication with OpenAI and real DynamoDB interaction for configuration.
     *   **Commit Point**: After chat router implementation, interface/provider development, and testing.
     *   **Lessons Learned**:
         *   When deploying serverless applications with monorepo workspace dependencies, special care is needed to properly bundle dependencies instead of relying on symlinks which don't work in AWS Lambda.
         *   Custom build scripts can help ensure proper packaging of dependencies.

-*   **Step 2.1.1: Initial End-to-End Validation of Chat Router [COMPLETED 2025-05-13]**
+*   **Step 2.1.1: Initial End-to-End Validation of Chat Router [NEEDS RE-VALIDATION after Step 2.1 is fully implemented]**
-    *   **Goal**: Confirm that the deployed `/v1/chat` endpoint (from Step 2.1) is fully functional by performing an end-to-end test.
-This includes JWT authentication, request routing through `ChatRouterFunction`, interaction with `IAIModelProvider` (single provider like OpenAI), API key retrieval, and receiving a valid response from the AI model.
+    *   **Goal**: Confirm that the deployed `/v1/chat` endpoint is fully functional with real backend services. **Update**: Re-run E2E tests after Step 2.1 uses real AI provider and config service.
     *   **Tasks**:
-        *   Ensure the target environment (e.g., `kinable-dev`) is deployed with all components from Step 2.1, including a correctly configured and valid API key for the selected AI provider.
-        *   Obtain a valid Cognito JWT for a test user.
-        *   Send a POST request to the `/v1/chat` endpoint with the JWT and a sample prompt.
+        *   **Pending Task**: Re-execute E2E tests once `OpenAIModelProvider` uses the real OpenAI API & API key from Secrets Manager, and `ConfigurationService` uses real DynamoDB.
-        *   Verify a successful (e.g., HTTP 200) response containing the AI-generated text.
+        *   Verify a successful (e.g., HTTP 200) response containing an actual AI-generated text from OpenAI.
-        *   Troubleshoot any errors by checking CloudWatch logs for the `LambdaAuthorizerFunction` and `ChatRouterFunction`.
-    *   **Definition of Done**: A documented successful end-to-end test run, with the `/v1/chat` endpoint returning a valid AI response to an authenticated request.
-Any issues encountered during the initial test are diagnosed and resolved.
+    *   **Definition of Done**: A documented successful end-to-end test run, with the `/v1/chat` endpoint returning a valid AI response from the real OpenAI API to an authenticated request, using configuration from the real DynamoDB table.
+Any issues encountered during the re-test are diagnosed and resolved.
-    *   **Commit Point**: After successful validation and any necessary fixes.
-    *   **Lessons Learned**:
-        *   Integration tests should be designed to work with both mock and real API responses by checking for expected response structure rather than specific response content.
-        *   Proper deployment scripting ensures reproducible deployments and simplifies testing.

 *   **Step 2.2: Add Second AI Provider with Failover Capabilities [IN PROGRESS]**
     *   **Goal**: Extend the AI provider architecture to support a second provider (e.g., Anthropic Claude) with intelligent routing and failover capabilities.